ardiandharminto/guessnumber/README.md

 # guessnumber
-Guessing number game only with vanilla javascript
+Number guessing game using only vanilla javascript